rmsk2/X16_mandelbrot/README.md

 - More RAM which offers the possibility to precalculate more stuff
 - More free zero page addresses which allow a broader use of more efficient addressing modes
 - More colours to use in Hires mode (256 for the X16, 2 for the C64)
-- New instructions for the 65C02 (well only stz and bra)
+- New instructions for the 65C02 (well only `stz` and `bra`)

 **This is work in progress**.
 Currently the default section of the Mandelbrot set using the full resolution of 320x240 at a depth of 24 steps is calculated in roughly 14 minutes.
 The C64 version takes two and a halve hours to calculate the same visualisation in a resolution of 320x200.
 Of course the biggest part of the speedup stems from the fact that the 65C02 in the X16 runs at 8MHz where the 6510 in a C64 is clocked at 1MHz.
-But even when that is taken into account the X16 version is currently about 25% faster.
+But even if that is taken into account the X16 version is currently about 25% faster.

 You need the ACME macro assembler to assemble the program.
 Use the `LOAD "FILENAME"` command followed by `RUN` to start the program.
+Under MacOS you have to set the variable `MAC` (use `make MAC=1`) when calling the makefile and you have to adapt the variables `ACME` and `WORKDIR` to reflect the situation on your machine.
+Under Linux the makefile should run without changes as long as ACME is in your `PATH`.

 Limitations at the moment: